Alamata (woreda): Demographics

-The population comprises several ethnic groups being the majority Amharas and Tigrayas: (1) Tigrayans, occupying the major part of the woreda, (2) Amaharas almost equaly the next majority specially in towns(3) Oromo form an ancient population group in the Raya graben that has been partly assimilated to the surrounding Amhara – the language is not anymore used on a daily basis; they live in dispersed villages across the wider area between Alamata, Mohoni and Chercher, (3) Afar share settlements on the mountains east of Raya, (4), generally living south of the Gobu River.
+The population comprises several ethnic groups: (1) Tigrayans, occupying the major part of the woreda, (2) Oromo form an ancient population group in the Raya graben that has been partly assimilated to the surrounding Amhara – the language is not anymore used on a daily basis; they live in dispersed villages across the wider area between Alamata, Mohoni and Chercher, (3) Afar share settlements on the mountains east of Raya, (4), generally living south of the Gobu River.
 In major towns along the main road, Amharic is frequently used as trade language.

 The Tigraians and assimilated Oromos on the escarpments and in the Raya graben are mainly engaged in smallholder agriculture, often using spate irrigation with floods from the escarpment.
 In recent years they have started dry season irrigation agriculture, stimulated by government-established groundwater pumps and by mimicking commercial farms that have been attracted.
 Settlements are mainly along roads and iron roofed.
 Amhara and Tigraians are dominantly Orthodox Christians, though some villages follow Islam, such as some villages in the Raya graben bottom.

 The nearby Afar pastoralists practice transhumance, during drought periods, to remote areas, especially to the escarpment and highlands of Region Amhara.
 Movements to the Tigray uplands allow the Afar pastoralists to herd their livestock on denser vegetation as well as on standing stubble of croplands.